jenspfahl/hylex/README.md

 A Hyle (Entropy) board game clone

+--- Still in development ---

+Single player against AI is playable.

---- Still in development, Multiplayer is now playable but not error free so far ! ---
+Multiplayer is playable too but not error free so far ! ---

 Download the latest test version here for testing: https://hyleX.jepfa.de/hylex.apk